What does a Water/Wastewater Project Engineer do?

 - Bachelor's degree in Civil Engineering, Environmental Engineering, or a related field.

-- Minimum of 5 years of experience in water/wastewater engineering projects.
+- Minimum of 5 years of experience in water/wastewater project engineering.

-- Strong knowledge of water/wastewater treatment systems and infrastructure.
+- Strong understanding of water and wastewater treatment processes and technologies.

 Is becoming a Water/Wastewater Project Engineer a good career path?